 You may be surprised to learn that Microsoft Exchange does not natively support email attachment blocking.
 If you want to block inbound email attachments at the Exchange server, you have to rely on third-party software.

 Make sure the third-party antivirus software you're running is Exchange-aware though.
-This type of program differs from a normal antivirus program, because it doesn't just scan files and folders -- it scans the
+This type of program differs from a normal antivirus program, because it doesn't just scan files and folders -- it scans the Exchange information store.
+It examines every new message that goes into your organization.
+If a virus is detected, it neutralizes it before it reaches the recipient's mailbox.

 There are a number of file extensions that Microsoft Outlook blocks by default.
 In fact, there are too many to list here, but they primarily consist of extensions used by executable files and system files.
 You can see the full list in Microsoft's article Attachment file types blocked by Outlook, if you're interested.